Skip to content

 0 0 2

-1. Pandas connects column a in df1 and df2
+1. Pandas connects column a in df1 with column a in df2.

-2. vectorbt connects the first column in df1 with the first column in df2, regardless of their labels
+2. VBT connects the first column in df1 with the first column in df2, regardless of their labels.

 Important

-If you pass multiple arrays of data to vectorbt, ensure that their columns connect well positionally!
+If you pass multiple arrays of data to VBT, make sure that their columns line up positionally!

-In case your columns are not properly ordered, you will notice this by the result having multiple column levels with identical labels but different ordering.
+If your columns are not properly ordered, you will notice the result has multiple column levels with identical labels but different orders.

-Another feature of vectorbt is that it can broadcast objects with incompatible shapes but overlapping multi-index levels - those having the same name or values.
-Continuing with the previous example, check whenever the fast moving average is higher than the price:
+Another feature of VBT is its ability to broadcast objects with incompatible shapes but overlapping multi-index levels, meaning those that share the same name or values.
+Continuing with the previous example, let's check when the fast moving average is higher than the price:

 >>> fast_ma.ma > multi_close # (1)!